MaxHalford/xam/README.md

 # xam

-xam is my personal data science toolbox.
+xam is my personal data science and machine learning toolbox.
 It is written in Python 3 and built around mainstream libraries such as pandas and scikit-learn.

 ## Installation